cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 05/13/2020 05:17:33
 > rviz shows the wrist 2 joint rotated 180°.
 Or to be more precise, the wrist\_2\_link coordinate frame is rotated around its z-achses (blue).
 I have no idea how this error comes to be

-`@Luftwaffel` I checked it with the UR5e a few weeks ago and it was working fine, but never checked with the UR10e, is it in the opposite direction for all the angles or is there just one singularity angle?
+`@Simon Steinmann` I checked it with the UR5e a few weeks ago and it was working fine, but never checked with the UR10e, is it in the opposite direction for all the angles or is there just one singularity angle?
 Do you have a simple procedure to reproduce this?

 > Hello!
 Can anyone explain to me what the return value of `camera.get_orientation` is?
 It's 4 values, which according to the docs are in radians, but beyond that i'm not sure.
 Some bits of ROS documentation say it's `X, Y, Z, W` values for quarternions, but using that leads to values jumping all over the place when rotating the object around the axis i'm looking at